-- (k) Buyer's own voluntary discount (or dedicated net mitigation fund or voluntary offsets), - (I) UN regulator's discount when converting one unit type into another unit type within the UN registry system, and - (m) National regulator's discount when surrendering a credit within a national regulatory system.
+- Buyer's own voluntary discount (or dedicated net mitigation fund or voluntary offsets), (k) - (I) UN regulator's discount when converting one unit type into another unit type within the UN registry system, and - National regulator's discount when surrendering a credit within a national regulatory system. (m)

-Criterion Comm Common issues
+Criterion Comn Common issues

 5(k) Buyer's own discount

 5(I) UN regulator discount

 5(m) National regulator discount

-Implementation the CI the ex CDM condit host p mean end-of-pipe solutions, these options may be the easiest 'retrofits' to OM to enhance its net mitigation impact.
-The main pre-condition is distence of a credible cancellation or retirement procedure.
-As the registry has already introduced a transparent such procedure, this tion is partially satisfied.
-If the intention is to promote mitigation by parties rather than global net mitigation, it would still need to add a s whereby the "ownership" of the mitigation can be transferred back host party, for example through creating a host country mitigation nt.
+Implementation Being end-of-pipe solutions, these options may be the easiest 'retrofits' to the CDM to enhance its net mitigation impact.
+The main pre-condition is the existence of a credible cancellation or retirement procedure.
+As the CDM registry has already introduced a transparent such procedure, this condition is partially satisfied.
+If the intention is to promote mitigation by host parties rather than global net mitigation, it would still need to add a means whereby the "ownership" of the mitigation can be transferred back to the host party, for example through creating a host country mitigation account.

 5(k) A buyer may voluntarily decide to apply its own discount.
 Being a voluntary measure, this will not need new procedures - the current procedures for voluntary cancellations within the CDM registry would be sufficient, and similar procedures exist within other